 Become a Doctor

 The candidate must be able to observe demonstrations and experiments in the basic sciences, including but not limited to physiologic and pharmacologic demonstrations in animals, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
+A candidate must be able to observe examinations and procedures in the clinical environment, and be able to read test results such as electrocardiograms (EKG) and x-rays.
 A candidate must be able to observe a patient accurately at a distance and close at hand.
-Observations necessitate the functional use of the sense of vision and somatic sensation.
+Observation necessitates the functional use of the sense of vision and somatic sensation.
 It is enhanced by the functional use of the sense of smell.

-A candidate should be able to speak; to hear and to observe patients in order to elicit information; to describe changes in mood, activity and posture; and to perceive nonverbal communications.
+A candidate must be able to communicate effectively in English, and to observe patients in order to elicit information, describe changes in mood, activity and posture, and perceive nonverbal communications.
 A candidate must be able to communicate effectively and sensitively with patients.
-Communication includes speech as well as reading and writing.
-The candidate must be able to communicate effectively in oral and written form with all members of the healthcare team.
+The candidate must be able to communicate effectively with all members of the health care team.

 Office of Enrollment Services

 Toll Free: 800.6862511